MGM challenges Connecticut law clearing way for third Indian casino

 Supporters of the law had expressed concern that the new $800 million MGM casino in Springfield, one of three casino resorts featuring table games allowed in Massachusetts by a 2011 law, would siphon off customers.

-“While we will be reviewing the lawsuit, we believe in protecting Connecticut jobs,” said David Bednarz, a spokesman for Connecticut Governor Dannel Malloy, who signed the law in June.

 The Connecticut law would block MGM from pursuing what it called a “two-stop strategy,” common in the industry to attract more gamblers to the area, in which a developer opens two casinos relatively near each other.
-The lawsuit noted that the Mohegan tribe attempted a similar maneuver last year when it bid for a Massachusetts casino license.
+The lawsuit noted that the Mohegan tribe attempted a similar maneuver last year when it bid for one of the three Massachusetts casino licenses.

-Wynn Resorts Ltd won the rights to build a $1.75 billion casino outside Boston.
+Its bid was ultimately unsuccessful with Wynn Resorts Ltd winning the rights to build a $1.75 billion casino just outside Boston.

+The 2011 Massachusetts law legalizing casino gambling resorts cleared the way for the creation of one smaller casino, featuring slot machines but no table games like poker or blackjack.
+That property, the Plainridge Park Casino, located about 35 miles (56 km) southwest of Boston, opened its doors in June.
+(Writing by Scott Malone; Editing by Sandra Maler)